ScottishCovidResponse/Covid_Simulation_Model/README.md

 * ** SeirRecord **: A POJO for storing people in different SEIR categories

+## Logging
+I have added the configuration for Log4J in the resources folder.
+All System.out lines should be replaced with logging.
+See RunModel.java line 24 and Populations line 64 for examples.

 ## Running Pre-requisites
 ### Java SDK
 Please ensure you have a Java SDK installed.
 I recommend Java 11 as it is the current LTS version.